posted by Vinyl Frog on February 28, 2022

 - Jeep: Depending on whether you have a two-door or a four-door vehicle, the average cost is $3000 to $4500.

-- Truck: For wrapping a truck, the starting cost would be $4000 primarily due to its size.
+- Truck: For Wrapping a Truck, the starting Cost of Wraping a Truck would be Between $1,000 To $5,000 primarily due to its size.
 If it is a small truck, the cost might start from $2000.

 - Commercial vehicles: The average cost for fully wrapping a commercial vehicle such as a van is about $3000 to $5000.